 The standard deadline for appeals is within 5 working days of the formal outcome of the meeting, however, managers should check the wording of the disciplinary procedure which applies to their case to see whether a different time period is specified.

 If the employee exercises his/her right of appeal it is important that the person nominated to hear any appeal is impartial and has not been previously involved in the matter (see paragraph 44 of the 2014 Code).

 The manager hearing the appeal should investigate the appeal grounds and should subsequently arrange an appeal hearing.

-An appeal hearing may either be a review of the original grievance meeting or a full rehearing of the grievance; the decision as to which it should be is one for the individual hearing the appeal, taking into account:
+An appeal hearing may either be a review of the original decision or a full rehearing; the decision as to which it should be is one for the individual hearing the appeal, taking into account:

 - the grounds of appeal;